 a multitude of uses

-The results of the S&P Global CSA serve a wide range stakeholders and applications ranging from indices to asset management and from company benchmarking to sustainability-linked loans.
+The results of the S&P Global CSA serve a wide range stakeholders and applications ranging from indices to asset management as well as company benchmarking.

 CSA results are not only an important resource to the financial community but also to employees, customers and critical NGOs.
 Find out how the CSA results are used by hundreds of thousands of stakeholders.